GilOliveira/schemadotorg/docs/NOTES.md

 # Ideas

+- Schema.org Blueprint Configuration module
+  - Established the best practice of collecting configuration settings in a field type
+  - Configuration field type is automatically included via APIs.
+  - Configuration field data is simple key/values.
+  - Configuration field data is not displayed on the page.
+  - Add Configuration details to the entity edit form
+  - Create a Schema.org type specific flexfield.
+  - Label 'Custom configuration'
+  - Can be preconfigured and altered as needed.

 - Automatically generate corresponding View for Schema.org mapping (node and media)
   - Huge amount of work to understand the Views entity and APIs.
   - Each Schema.org type could be automatically added below the 'Content' item.